roytang/blog/content/post/2007/10/gpt-bangkok-4.md

 3. Not having a good plan.Yeah.
 Evasion guys would have been a good plan.
 A bunch of small Kithkin guys?
 Not so much.
 Even though I could get the awesome double Stalwart opening (I never did), it's not consistent enough.
 Trying to win in Sealed by rushing small dudes isn't a very reliable since it's more likely for them to have midrange guys as well.
 I had a few fatties yeah, but in n environment with 2 common tappers, it wasn't very effective.
-Which reminds me&#8230;
+Which reminds me...

 4. Not having a way to kill tappers!